Non-American Spouse: Claiming Spousal Exemption

 ACA was asked the following question: “According to my tax adviser, the nonresident alien (NRA) spouse cannot be used as an exemption when the US spouse is filing as 'married filing separately' even if the NRA spouse has no US income and has an ITIN."

 "To be precise, my non-US wife has an individual taxpayer identification number (ITIN) but no US-source income.
 I am filing as "married filing separately".
-I want to list my wife as an exemption and in addition she's over 65 so I should get a larger exemption amount.
+I want to list my wife as an exemption.
 My tax adviser says I can't do that because my wife has foreign (retirement) income.
 Is that correct?"

 The answer proved to be somewhat elusive, with various tax preparers giving various interpretations, due to somewhat unclear wording in IRS publications.
 IRS Publication 501 Exemptions, Standard Deduction and Filing Information that in this situation, one can claim an exemption for your spouse only if the spouse had “no gross income”.
 IRS Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad says the same thing, specifying that the nonresident alien spouse can have no gross income “ for U.S. tax purposes”.